keldLundgaard/ThousandNetwork_simulation/README.md

 # Thousand Network simulation

 A small project that I did for my application to Thousand Network in January 2016.
-See the an HTML version of the notebook [here][1].
+Check it out [here][1].

 ## Dependencies
 - python 2.7